This no-bake jello cheesecake is the perfect, easy summer dessert with a creamy, tangy filling and a classic graham cracker crust.

 - 1 store-bought or homemade graham cracker crust

-Step 1: Beat the cream cheese with ½ cup of milk until completely smooth.
-I use my stand mixer for this, but a hand mixer works perfectly fine.
+Beat the cream cheese with ½ cup of milk until completely smooth.
+Use a stand mixer or hand mixer for best results.
 The key is patience—keep beating until there are absolutely no lumps.
-In my testing, I've found this takes about 2-3 minutes with a stand mixer.
+This typically takes 2-3 minutes with a stand mixer.

-Step 2: Add the remaining 1½ cups of milk and the entire package of instant pudding mix.
+Add the remaining 1½ cups of milk and the entire package of instant pudding mix.
 Beat until smooth—this usually takes another 2 minutes.
-You'll notice the mixture thickening almost immediately.
-That's the magic of instant pudding at work!
+You'll notice the mixture thickening almost immediately as the pudding's magic begins to work.

-Step 3: Pour the filling into your prepared graham cracker crust and smooth the top with a spatula.
-Here's a pro tip from my pastry days: give the pan a gentle tap on the counter to release any air bubbles.
+Pour the filling into your prepared graham cracker crust and smooth the top with a spatula.
+Give the pan a gentle tap on the counter to release any air bubbles.

-Step 4: Chill in the refrigerator for at least one hour.
-I know it's tempting to check it every fifteen minutes (Jake certainly does), but trust the process.
+Chill in the refrigerator for at least one hour.
+While it's tempting to check frequently, trust the process.
 The longer it chills, the better it sets.

 Lemon Sunshine Cheesecake

-Swap the vanilla pudding for lemon instant pudding and add ½ teaspoon of fresh lemon zest to the cream cheese mixture.
-The brightness is incredible, and it's perfect for summer gatherings.
-I've served this at three different barbecues, and people always ask for the recipe.
+Swap vanilla pudding for lemon instant pudding and add ½ teaspoon fresh lemon zest to the cream cheese mixture for a bright, citrusy twist.

 Chocolate Lover's Dream